-One of the many pasta dishes I learned to cook in Italy, Cacio e Pepe which in short is buttered noodles and pasta favorite of mine.
+One of the many pasta dishes I learned to cook in Italy is, Cacio e Pepe, which is buttered noodles and pasta and a favorite of mine.
 The simplicity of this recipe makes it a perfect last-minute dinner.

 Keep the ingredients in your fridge and you'll always have a quick meal at the ready.

 Ingredients to make Buttered Noodles

 I prefer to use Tagliatelle pasta, however, you can also use Spaghetti, Fettucini, or a simple egg noodle Always use quality pasta, my personal favorite is DeCecco.

 Pecorino Romano is made from sheep's milk and saltier and tangy than parmesan, whereas Parmesan is made from cow's milk and has a nutty flavor and is a milder cheese.
 These two cheese compliment each other nicely.

 It's important to finely grate the Pecorino Romano and use very hot water for a smooth sauce.
 Also, use a coarse fresh ground pepper to add flavor and texture.

 First cook the pasta according to the package instructions, drain and set aside.
 Don't rinse.
 Heat a skillet and melt the butter, careful not to burn.
 Reserve a little of the pasta water.

 While the pasta is cooking grate the cheeses.

 For a flawless Buttered Noodles Cacio e Pepe (Cheese and Pepper), you need to work fast.
 Don't let the water cool before melting the cheese otherwise, the sauce will clump.